DaryaRudych/EagleFord-Oil-Project/README.md

 ### Well & Operator count by Sub-play
 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/master/ActivityBySubPlay.png)
 * Here we can see that **Black Oil**, **Karnes Trough**, and **Edwards Condensate** have the most activity both in terms of number of operators and the number of wells.
 Typically, areas with lower well counts and activity are more risky.

 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/master/v2/EURbySubPlay_v2.png)

-* However, Southeast Gas, Southwest Gas, and Maverisck Condensate, that have the lowest well count, have a higher average BOE production.
+* While **Southeast Gas**, **Southwest Gas**, and **Maverisck Condensate**, that have the lowest well count, have a higher average BOE production.
 This, in turn, suggest the need for further analysis where the average EUR needs to be normalized by the well count.

 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/master/v2/prod_by_subplay_v2.png)